peredovitch/revue-de-presse-embed/README.md

 * Horizontal crop
 * Optional fallback image

-(Only the source URL is mandatory; all other fields default to sane settings and fallback image, title and alternative caption text are optional)
+(Only the source URL is mandatory; all other fields default to sane settings -- fallback image, title and alternative caption text are optional)

 **Shortcode:**